Getting Started

 4) Play some sounds

-To immediately get sounds that fully use LinnStrument's MPE capabilities, please install LinnStrument's official (and free) synth Surge XT.
-Click the "Free Surge XT synth" link at left.
+To immediately get sounds that fully use LinnStrument's MPE capabilities, please install LinnStrument's official (and free) synth Surge XT, which includes a "LinnStrument MPE" collection of sounds.
+Click the "Free Surge XT synth" link on this page to install it and set it up.

-If you're on Mac, also download my free MPE sounds file for Apple's Logic or MainStage, which includes a variety of sample-based sounds.
+If you're on Mac, also download my free MPE sounds file for Apple's Logic or MainStage, which includes a variety of both synth-based and sample-based sounds.
 Click the "Free sounds for Logic/MainStage" link at left.

 A good starting sound is "Pulse Wave and Filter".
 In Surge XT, it's in the LinnStrument MPE > Pads folder.
 In my Logic sounds file, it's track 14 in the Synths folder.
 Now try sliding your finger left or right across pads to slide in pitch.
 Or wiggle your finger for vibrato.
 Or vary finger pressure to vary loudness.
 Or tilt your finger forward and back to change timbre.
 Then hold a chord and notice that this same three-dimensional control is independent for each note in the chord.